 Worker rights disputes, including dismissals, must first be submitted to the labor commissioner for conciliation, followed by a more formal arbitration process if conciliation is unsuccessful.
 The parties have the right to appeal the arbitrator's findings in labor court.
+Administrative and judicial procedures were subject to lengthy delays.
 The law provides for conciliation and arbitration to resolve labor disputes more quickly, although both employers and unions publicly questioned the system's effectiveness.
-The law prohibits unfair dismissal of workers engaged in legal strikes, specifically prohibits employer retaliation against both union organizers and striking workers, and provides for reinstatement for workers dismissed for union activity so long as the workers' actions at the time were not in violation of other law.
+The law prohibits unfair dismissal of workers engaged in legal strikes, specifically prohibits employer retaliation against both union organizers and striking workers, and provides for reinstatement for workers dismissed for union activity provided the workers' actions at the time were not in violation of other law.

 The law provides employees with the right to bargain individually or collectively and provides for recognition of the exclusive collective bargaining power of a union when more than half of workers are members of that union.
-The law provides for the protection of all workers, including migrants, nonessential public sector workers, domestic workers, and those in export processing zones.
+The law covers all formal-sector workers, including migrants, nonessential public-sector workers, domestic workers, and those in export-processing zones.
 The law on collective bargaining does not cover the informal sector.

+The government effectively enforced applicable labor law in the formal sector, and penalties were commensurate with those for similar crimes.
+Inspection was insufficient to enforce compliance in the informal sector.
+Aside from mediation efforts, the government was not directly involved in union activities.
 The government and employers generally respected freedom of association, and workers exercised this right.
-The government effectively enforced applicable law on freedom of association, and penalties were sufficient to deter violations.
-Aside from mediation efforts, the government was not directly involved in union activities.
 Employers also did not appear to interfere in union activities.